getlogbook/logbook/docs/quickstart.rst

     # if we run out of handlers handling
     handlers.add(NullHandler(), bubble=False)

-    # then let messages that are at least warnings to to a logfile
+    # then write messages that are at least warnings to to a logfile
     handlers.add(FileHandler('application.log', level='WARNING'))

     # errors should then be delivered by mail and also be kept